 Although wide FOV cameras are useful, they break the perspective transformation relationship between real points and those in the image, resulting in distortions in the wide-angle image.
-These distortions make it hard to estimate distance, area, and direction and prevent taking wide-angle images directly as inputs to the off-the-shelf deep models trained on distortion-free images taken with narrow FOV cameras due to the domain gap.
-To address this issue, wide-angle image rectification as an important vision task has been studied for decades and is still an active research area in deep learning.
-It aims to rectify the distorted wide-angle image to obtain an undistorted image obeying perspective transformation.
+These distortions make it hard to estimate distance, area, and direction and prevent taking wide-angle images directly as inputs to the off-the-shelf deep neural models trained on distortion-free images due to the explicit domain gap.
+To address this issue, wide-angle image rectification as an important vision task has been studied for decades and is still an active research area in the deep learning era.
+It aims to rectify the distortions in the wide-angle image to obtain an undistorted image obeying perspective transformation.
 Generally, distortion can be represented as extra intrinsic parameters in camera models (Section \ref{cameramodels}) or as separate and independent distortion parameters in distortion models (Section \ref{distortionmodels}).

 Basically, there are two main groups of approaches for wide-angle image rectification.
 One group is the calibration-based methods, which try to estimate the intrinsic and extrinsic parameters of the camera model representing how a point in the 3D world is mapped to a corresponding point on the image plane.
 This process is also known as camera calibration, where distortion parameters can be estimated as a part of the intrinsic parameters of a wide FOV camera \citep{heikkila_FourstepCameraCalibration_1997}.